Home Private Aviation Charter Prices by Route

 The factors that change the quote

-• Seasonal and event demand Monaco Grand Prix, Cannes Film Festival, Wimbledon, major F1 weekends, Art Basel — event-period pricing runs 20 to 40% above baseline on affected routes.
-Aircraft availability also tightens, which reduces the broker's negotiating leverage.
+• Seasonal and event demand.
+Monaco Grand Prix, Cannes Film Festival, Wimbledon, major F1 weekends, Art Basel — event-period pricing runs 20 to 40% above baseline on affected routes, and availability tightens, which reduces the broker's negotiating leverage.

-• Booking lead time Longer lead times give brokers more aircraft options and more negotiating leverage.
-Last-minute bookings (under 48 hours) limit the available fleet and remove empty leg opportunities, which typically increases the final cost.
+• Booking lead time.
+Longer lead times give brokers more aircraft options and more negotiating leverage.
+Bookings under 48 hours limit the available fleet and remove empty leg opportunities, which typically increases the final cost.

 The most useful question to ask any broker is not "what is the hourly rate" but "what is the all-in cost for this specific route on this specific date, itemised by line."
 A transparent quote shows the base flight cost, positioning fee, landing and handling at both airports, crew expenses, catering, and applicable taxes as separate items.
-If a broker declines to provide this level of detail, that tells you something useful about how they operate.
-JetLuxe provides itemised quotes as standard and surfaces empty leg inventory alongside standard pricing, which makes the comparison immediate.
+If a broker declines to provide that detail, it tells you something useful about how they operate — our breakdown of charter broker markups and fees explains where the margin usually hides.
+It is also worth arranging your own medical and trip-interruption cover rather than relying on a broker's default; a flexible policy from SafetyWing covers the gaps most charter contracts leave open.

 Frequently Asked Questions